neil-vqa/reactant/README.md

 *reactant* aims to be non-intrusive and disposable as possible, but also to give usable and sensible code defaults.

 Who wants an entire new dependency just to generate code?
-I don't, she doesn't, he doesn't, we don't!
+I don't, she doesn't, he doesn't, we don't.
 So, if you're like us, just spawn a new virtual environment somewhere for this.

 ## Supported Frameworks